mermaid-js/mermaid/docs/usage.md

 ## Using mermaid

-For the majority of beginners, using the live editor or supporting mermaid on a webpage would cover their uses for mermaid.
+For the majority of users, Using the [Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) would be sufficient, however you may also opt to deploy mermaid as a dependency or using the Mermaid API(./Setup.md).

+We have compiled some Video [Tutorials](./Tutorials.md) on how to use the mermaid Live Editor.

-## Installing and Hosting mermaid on a webpage
+## Installing and Hosting Mermaid on a Webpage

-### Using the npm package
+**Using the npm package**

 ```
 1.You will need to install node v10 or 12, which would have npm.